Find Grad Schools

 • Imagery Analyst

-In 2016, there was an estimated number of 1,500 jobs in the United States for Geographer.
+There were about 1,500 jobs for Geographer in 2016 (in the United States).
 New jobs are being produced at a rate of 13.3% which is above the national average.
 The Bureau of Labor Statistics predicts 200 new jobs for Geographer by 2026.
-There will be an estimated 200 positions for Geographer per year.
+The BLS estimates 200 yearly job openings in this field.

 undefined